magnoliamedia/blog/_posts/2023-02-07-why-companies-should-monitor-local-government-meetings.markdown

 engaged in local government activities, including monitoring what’s being voted on at local government meetings.

-Here are a few reasons why a company would want to monitor local government
-meetings:
+Let’s dive into the specifics:

-**Stay Ahead of Potential Regulation Changes**
+**Stay Ahead of Potential New Ordinances or Regulation Changes**

-By keeping an eye on local government meetings, companies can stay ahead of potential regulation changes that could impact their business operations.
 For example, a proposed zoning change that restricts the types of businesses that can operate in a certain area could affect a company’s ability to expand or relocate.
-Monitoring these meetings allows companies to be proactive in addressing any potential challenges before they arise.
+Or a new ordinance could allow an undesirable business to enter the area that could negatively affect current business operations.
+Monitoring these local public meetings allows companies to be proactive in addressing any potential challenges before they arise.

 **Track Tax Incentives**